microsoft/aoai-logging-with-apim/README.md

 ```

 - __bicep__: The infrastructure as code (IaC) assets.
 - __LoggingWebApp__: C# sample Web API code to that works as proxy between APIM and AOAI, which send logs to Cosmos DB.
-Once logging completed, it sends the ``request id`` to the Event Hub.
+Once logging completed, it sends the ``request id`` information to Cosmos DB container to trigger the Log Parser Function via change feed.
-- __Log Parser__: C# sample Azure Function code to parse the log in the Cosmos DB.
-It is triggered via Event Hub notification, then retrieve all the logs for the ``request id``, transform them and store the final log to Application Insights.
+- __LogParserFunction__: C# sample Azure Function code to parse the log in the Cosmos DB.
+It is triggered via Cosmos DB Change Feed, then retrieve all the logs for the ``request id``, transform them and store the final log to Application Insights.
 - __policies__: APIM policy fragments
 - __PowerBIReports__: contains sample Power BI reports
 - __queries__: contains Kusto and Cosmos DB query that are used for creating report